Minimalistic-Apps/packing-checklist/README.md

 ## Feature requests

-This is minimalistic app that has one sole purpose. **It manages the lists of items for your travel packing.**
+This is minimalistic app that has one sole purpose. **It manages the lists of items for your travel packing and allowes you to check items as you pack them.**

 Only features that are aligned with the purpose of the app will be considered.